Title: Scorpius Malfoy's Future Wife

 Scorpius' shyness won the girls over, even Ginny warmed up to him after a few visits.

-'There's nothing you can do about it, mate', Harry said.
-He knew that Ron never had a problem with Scorpius, after he got to know him, but still had issues with his father.
+'There's nothing you can do about it, mate,' Harry said.
+He knew that Ron once he got to know him he didn't really have a problem with Scorpius, but he still had issues with his father.
 'Don't worry as long as she is happy, and they're all happy.'

 Ron groaned and Harry joined the girls in laughter.

 Ginny pulled Harry's arm to her and took his hand.
 'If it's Lily, they would be just like us, Harry.'

 'Yes,' Harry said, grimacing at the reminder that he married his best mate's little sister, 'but if it's Rose, they'll be just like Ron and Hermione.'

 'Well, in that case,' said Ron.
 'I really don't have anything to worry about.'

 'Scorpius is nothing like you or me.
 He's just like his father; therefore, he wouldn't want either of them.'